-The IRC is conducting a joint needs assessment and will scale up services to support flood-affected communities.
+The IRC has conducted a joint needs assessment and will scale up services to support flood-affected communities.
 Please consider donating to the IRC to help fund our emergency response work in Libya and in more than 40 crisis-affected countries around the world.

 Stay updated about the developing crisis in Libya and learn how the IRC has been providing services in the country since 2016.